 BYOD (Bring Your Own Device)

-Most companies have fully embraced the BYOD movement, allowing their employees to use their own personal devices to access the company network, and to create and/or store business information.
+Most companies have fully embraced the BYOD movement, allowing their employees to use their own personal devices to access the company network, create and store business information.
 In some instances, this exposes employee mobile device data to preservation requirements when that data is deemed to be under a company's "care, custody, or control."
 Assuming the company can get access to the device, the mix of employee information (including sensitive personal data) and business information creates significant data privacy issues.
 Extracting data from a mobile device can also present technical challenges based on unique file formats and require specialized tools (like Cellebrite's UFED device).
-For more on the BYOD issue and best practices for preserving mobile device ESI, check out our infographic, "The Value of Mobile Data in E-Discovery."
+Stay up to date on new data types by visiting our E-Discovery Case Law Library.

 Preserving Cloud and Social Media ESI

 As businesses continue to embrace cloud services, more and more company data is moving to offsite servers managed by third parties.
 This can complicate preservation efforts, because it requires legal teams to understand contractual agreements with cloud providers, especially as they relate to data access, maintenance, and backup policies.
-The recent case Brown v.
+The case Brown v.
 Tellermate illustrates the dangers associated with preserving cloud ESI.
 A party was sanctioned after failing to preserve cloud-based ESI from a recently departed employee after the employee's account was transferred to a new user, and his data was overwritten.
 You can read about the case in more detail here.
 These issues are becoming especially prevalent with social media sites, like Facebook, as parties increasingly target them for discovery.
-Preservation of social media is covered in more detail in the following blog post: Preservation of Social Media: An Ongoing Challenge for Legal Teams.
+Preservation of social media is covered in more detail in the following white paper: Preserving & Collecting New Data Types.

 How to Preserve